 So, what does it take to create the perfect soaking experience?
 Well, here are a few ideas…

 How to Have a Relaxing Bath

-2. Draw your bath.
-Every person likes their own temperature, but the rule of thumb is to run the water a bit hotter than you can sit in for the first half of the bath, then turn the water cooler for the second half.
-Only fill the tub about 1/2 full, so you have room to add more hot water while you are in the bath.
+Every girl likes her own temperature, but the rule of thumb is to run the water a bit hotter than you can sit in for the first half of the bath, then turn the water cooler for the second half.
+Only fill the tub about 1/2 full.
+That way, you have room to add more hot water while you are in the bath.